 Tourist sites are on a shortened schedule (plan on closures 3 hours or so before sunset)

 Small food shops open later in the morning

-Supermarkets are open during normal hours
+Supermarkets are open during regular hours

 Before the breaking of the fast:

-Shops close up and most people head home at least a couple hours before the breaking of the fast
+Shops close up, and most people head home at least a couple hours before the breaking of the fast

 Many restaurants open to serve iftar meals